Contributors: Deanna Banks, Jessica Homann, and Kevin Reddy

 3. Digital Transformation

-Building Future-Ready Healthcare Teams
+Building Future-Ready Teams

 Building effective, high-performing executive leadership teams takes an intentional approach.
 Furst Group’s commitment to human-centered leadership means supporting organizational transformation through: